 Nicolaus de Curbio says that Pope Celestine IV (Guifredus Castiglione) did not receive the pallium, was not crowned, and issued no bulls.
 He was dead in 17 (others say 18) days.

 qui morte praeventus, pallium non recepit more papali, munus consecrationis non habuit, neque bullam, et infra XVII. dierum spatium obdormiens in Domino diem clausit extremum.

-K. Hampl, "Ein ungedruckter Bericht über das Konklave von 1241," Sitzungsberichte.
+K. Hampe, "Ein ungedruckter Bericht über das Konklave von 1241," Sitzungsberichte.
 Heidelberger Akademie der Wissenschaften,.phil. hist.
 Klasse 4 (1913) 1-31.
-[The text is not an historical narrative, but a partisan polemical pamphlet, directed against the Orsini.
-It is the source of all of the lurid details of the Election].
+[The text is not an historical narrative, but a partisan polemical pamphlet, directed against the Orsini, and justifying the refusal of some cardinals to appear in Rome for the election of a successor to Celestine IV..
+It is the source of most of the lurid details of the Election].

 Henry Richards Luard (editor), Matthaei Parisiensis, Monachi Sancti Albani, Chronica Majora Vol. IV.
 A.D.
 1248 to A. D. 1258 (London: Longman 1880)

 Cronaca di Fra Salimbene Parmigiano (tr.
 Carlo Cantarelli) Volume 1 (Parma: Luigi Battei 1882).
 Monumenta historica ad provincias Parmensem et Placentinam pertinentia.
 Chronica Fr.
 Salimbene Parmensis, Ordinis Minorum (Parmae: Petrus Fiaccadori 1857) [editio princeps, from a single Vatican ms., containing only part of chronicle 1212-1287].
 Emil Michael, SJ, Salimbene und seine Chronik (Innsbruck 1889).